Orange Travel eSIM review: Is it worth getting in 2026?

 Where Orange Travel is slightly different is in Europe.
 In many European countries, Orange owns and operates parts of the mobile network directly, rather than relying entirely on third-party partners.

-In real-world use, performance is really what you’d expect from a modern eSIM.
-In cities and tourist hubs, speeds are generally sufficient for navigation and browsing, with 4G widely available; 5G may be accessible in some areas, depending on local infrastructure.
+In practice, performance is really what you’d expect from an eSIM.
+In cities and tourist hubs, speeds are perfect for navigation, browsing, and streaming, with 4G and 5G widely available.
 Outside urban centers, especially in rural or remote regions, speeds tend to drop, and coverage can become patchier — just as it does with most mobile providers.

 Orange Travel eSIM review: Customer support